zkoss/zk-angular-demo/src/main/webapp/docs/chat.md

 # Chat Room Demo

-The chat room demo demonstrates how to use ZK Angular to build a server push demo.
+This chat room demo demonstrates how to use ZK Angular to build a server push demo.

-You can use two browsers to chat each other with different user name.
+You can use two browsers to chat with each other using different usernames.

  <div class="runnable-example" ng-show="doc.sourceItems">
 	<nav class="runnable-example-tabs">